tvapi/thetvdb_api/README.md

 * I way (create client class, one entry point)

+In this case language attribute is optional with default value 'en'

 * II way (direct access to api class, many entry points)

+In this case language attribute is required

 Search series (by name) methods - access by search method or Search class